duckdb/duckdb-web/docs/sql/expressions/subqueries.md

 ## Exists
 <div id="rrdiagram2"></div>

 The `EXISTS` operator is used to test for the existence of any row inside the subquery.
 It returns either true when the subquery returns one or more records, or false otherwise.
-The `EXISTS` clause is generally the most useful as a *correlated* subquery.
+The `EXISTS` operator is generally the most useful as a *correlated* subquery.
 However, it can be used as an uncorrelated subquery as well.

 For example, we can use it to figure out if there are any grades present for a given course: